AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 ```

 ### -Convert
+Convert the provided body to Confluence's storage format.
+Optional flag.
-Optional flag to call ConvertTo-ConfluenceStorageFormat against your Body.
+Has the same effect as calling ConvertTo-ConfluenceStorageFormat against your Body.

 ```yaml
 Type: SwitchParameter